 We make a high impact hemorrhoid cream with lidocaine, a well loved hemorrhoid spray, wipes, seat cushions and more.
 And be sure to check out related posts like our popular hemorrhoids high fiber diet blog.

-All of our hemorrhoid solutions are formulated by me, Dr. Robert Cutler, a board certified proctologist who has seen patients for more than 30 years.
-I’ve told thousands of hemorrhoid prone patients to eat less spicy foods, and I’d recommend it to anyone hoping to “Leave the Pain Behind”.
+All of our hemorrhoid solutions are formulated by Dr. Robert Cutler, a board certified proctologist who has seen patients for more than 30 years.
+He’s told thousands of hemorrhoid prone patients to eat fewer spicy foods, and would recommend it to anyone hoping to “Leave the Pain Behind”.